Posted - September 5, 2010 | Updated : April 19, 2012 | August 15, 2015

 I love the artifacts.
 I tried researching some of the labels in this panel, but they seem to be fictional.

 The League goes around via a coach provided by the Government.
 The driver of this coach is Samson, a veteran of the British wars.
-I consider him a de facto member of the League - together with Detective Dupin from volume 1 - for the simple reason that he manages to stand up to Mr. Hyde.
+I consider him a de facto member of the League - together with Detective Dupin from the first story - for the simple reason that he manages to stand up to Mr. Hyde.
 Witness . . .

 Look at this coach, it's got one horse but it manages to carry the entire League - including Mr. Hyde